Kamala Harris will release '107 Days,' a behind-the-scenes look at her historic presidential run

 Harris ended up heading the Democratic ticket after Biden dropped out last July in the wake of a disastrous debate performance, and she was defeated last November by Republican Donald Trump.
 She would have been the first woman and first woman of color to become president.

-She announced on Wednesday that she will not run for California governor in 2026.
+On Wednesday, she announced that she will not run for California governor in 2026, but she is still regarded as a potential presidential candidate for 2028.
+CBS Television announced that Harris will appear Thursday night on “The Late Show with Stephen Colbert," her first interview since the election.

-Simon & Schuster, based in New York, is calling the Harris book a “page-turning account," with ”surprising and revealing insights."
+Simon & Schuster, where authors also include former Secretary of State Hillary Clinton and Washington Post journalist Bob Woodward, is calling the Harris book a “page-turning account," with ”surprising and revealing insights."

 “Kamala Harris is a singular American leader,” Karp said in a statement. “'107 DAYS' captures the drama of running for president better than just about anything I’ve read.
 It’s one of the best works of political nonfiction Simon & Schuster has ever published.
 It’s an eyewitness contribution to history and an extraordinary story.”

-Financial terms for “107 Days” were not disclosed.
-In 2019, Penguin Books published Harris' “The Truths We Hold: An American Journey."
+Financial terms for “107 Days,” which is listed at 320 pages, were not disclosed.
+In 2019, Penguin Books published Harris' “The Truths We Hold: An American Journey," timed to coincide with her presidential run for the 2020 election.
+Harris dropped out before the first primary but was eventually chosen by Biden to be his running mate.

 Follow the AP's coverage of former Vice President Kamala Harris at https://apnews.com/hub/kamala-harris.